 - if the word is too long.
 Else it will just render the word as is.

 I'll be using my

-<wbr> demo to now also add the shy as an option.
+<wbr> demo to add the soft hyphen as an option.

 How the works permalink

-You can basically place the in a word, in places where you want it to enter a soft hyphen when the word is too long for its container.
+You can basically place the in a word or in places where you want it to enter a soft hyphen when the word is too long for its container:

 As you can see, the implementation is the same as we saw with